 Your daily message limit is set to 10 by default.

 To have this changed your account administrator or contact Red Oxygen support.

 If you are an account administrator you can change user limits under Users.

 A user can send text messages.
 An administrator can manage an account.

 For an administrator to send messages they must also be added as a user…best to use the same password for your administrator login and your your user login to avoid confusion in the future.

 The most likely reason for this, is during your trial account you can only send messages to the number you supplied on the sign-up form.
 This restriction will be removed once you sign up for a paid account.

-If you need to send messages to another person, or plan on using bulk messaging and need to test with a list, just contact Sales and they’ll hook you up.
+If you need to send messages to another person, or plan on using bulk messaging and need to test with a list, just contact support and they’ll hook you up.

 To do this:

 - Log onto: https://www2.redoxygen.net